No function is continuous only at points in a countable dense subset: Historical Remarks.

 Now we consider the examples.
 A natural question to ask now is if a set that is a countable union of closed sets admits a function with that set as its discontinuity points; for the case of the rationals the answer is yes and given by Thomae's function.
 For the general case on the real line this was shown in 1903 by W. H Young \cite{Yo03} and in 1904 by Lebesque \cite{Leb}; there is a simple construction in Oxtoby \cite[7.2]{Ox80}.
 The construction was generalized to metric spaces by H. Hahn in 1932 \cite{Ha32} (we learned of the paper of Hahn in Bolstein \cite{Bo73}).
 Then Bolstein \cite{Bo73} proved this fact for a large class of topological spaces that includes, for example, locally compact Hausdorff spaces.
 More recently, Kim \cite{K99} constructed a function that is continuous on any countable intersection of open sets in an arbitrary metric space (without isolated points), although does not seem aware of the earlier results of Young-Lebesgue-Hahn, and Bolstein.
-Our example at the end is somewhat simpler and is in the case where the countable union of closed sets is replaced by a countable set and is in any complete metric space.
+Our example in Section~4 is somewhat simpler, other constructions are in \cite{GP93, GP96}.

-{\bf 3.
-The Theorems.}
+\section{The Theorems.}

+We assume our metric spaces are nonempty.
+Let $B(p,r)$ and $ B[p,r]$ denote open and closed balls centered at $p$ and of radius $r$, respectively.
+We recall that a function $f:X\to \mathbb R$ is said to be continuous on a set $A\subset X$ if $f$ is continuous at each point of $A$.
+This is different from the restriction of $f$ to the set $A$ being continuous (as is illustrated in the last paragraph of this section.

-\begin{thm} Let $X$ be a nonempty complete metric space without isolated points.
-If a real-valued function on $X$ is continuous on a countable dense set, then it is continuous on an uncountable dense set. \end{thm}
+\begin{thm} Let $X$ be a complete metric space without isolated points.
+If a real-valued function on $X$ is continuous on a dense set, then it is continuous on an uncountable dense set. \end{thm}